Practitioner Learning Center

 What is your warranty policy?

 BostonSight SCLERAL offers an unlimited exchange period, at no additional cost, for 120 days.
-Lenses can be returned for full credit within 120 days of the date of the invoice.
+Lenses can be returned for credit (with the exception of non-refundable shipping charges, Hydra-PEG coating, and SmartSight HOA) within 120 days of the date of the invoice.

 Are BostonSight SCLERAL lenses shipped wet or dry?